DukeVZ/Totaly-me-and-not-chat-GPT-project/pull_request_template.md

-And remember; profesionnals have standards! be profesional about the code!
+And remember; we are profesionals!
+So write profesional code!